TimothyLam727/cse15l-lab-reports/lab1.md

    * The absolute path of the given path **lecture1** is **/home/lecture1**.
    * There is a folder **messages**, and three files **Hello.class**, **Hello.java** and **README** insides the folder **lecture1**
    * The terminal was told to list the files and folders in the given path **lecture1**, which is **/home/lecture1**.
+   * This is not an error and is absolutely legal. **/home/lecture1** is the given path that tells the terminal to print out its content.